 – Will I be able to hear myself and everyone else in the band without blowing out my ears?

-– Is there a reasonable chance there will be other human beings in the room who haven’t already heard us?
+– Is there a reasonable chance there will be human beings in the room who haven’t already heard the band?

 – Do I really want/need to play with the musicians involved, is this the only way to do so, and will they be fully engaged in the music?